 Minimal coverage is obtainable for as little as $200 per year, but where you live can have a huge impact on the cost.
-One of the most expensive states is Michigan, where the median motorhome insurance is $4,490 annually because residents are required to have personal injury protection coverage for every RV.
+One of the most expensive states is Michigan, where the median motorhome insurance is approximately $4,490 annually because residents are required to have personal injury protection coverage for every RV.
 That coverage is optional in other states.

 Other factors include your deductible amounts and the limits you set on your policy—the lower your deductible, the more expensive the policy.
-If you’re opting for additional coverage like roadside assistance, costs will also go up.
+If you’re opting for additional coverage like roadside assistance, costs will go up.

 Making an RV Claim

 The last thing you want to happen while you’re on the road is to get into an accident.
-In the event that it does, you want to be prepared and have what you need to make a claim.
+In the event that it happens, you want to be prepared and have what you need to make a claim.

 Here are some best practices for making an RV insurance claim: